What is an Apartment Complex in NYC?

 Most apartment complexes have some type of security, whether it's a hired security staff, cameras, or a combination.

-Some complexes only one entry point with a security booth and gate to monitor the comings and goings on the property.
+Some complexes have only one entry point with a security booth and gate to monitor the comings and goings on the property.

 Luxury properties may have a 24-hour doorman or concierge to serve such a purpose.